SamSteffen/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-## 6.1.2 Overview of the Project
-At the most fundamental level, Jack needs help answering a question: How might we provide real-time suggestions for our client's ideal hotels?
-Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.

-## Basic Project Plan
+## Project Overview
-Here's an outline of your project plan:
+The following is an analysis that visually and statistically illustrates the relationship between geographical latitude and a variety of weather parameters using Jupyter notebook, Pandas, CityPy, Python Requests, APIs, and JSON traversals.
+This analysis was undertaken to assist PlanMyTrip, a vacation planning service in the provision of real-time suggestions for hotels matching client weather preferences.

-- Task: Collect and analyze weather data across cities worldwide.
-- Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+To perform this analysis, we first collected and analyzed weather data across cities worldwide to recommend ideal hotels based on clients' weather preferences using OpenWeatherMap and Google APIs.
+This analysis was undertaken in three main parts:
-- Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.
-Your analysis of the data will be split into three main parts, or stages.

-### Collect the Data
+### (1) Collecting the Data
-- Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
+- Using the NumPy module, more than 1,500 random latitudes and longitudes were generated.
-- Use the citipy module to list the nearest city to the latitudes and longitudes.
+- Using the citipy module, the nearest cities to the returned latitudes and longitudes were found.
-- Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
+- Using the OpenWeatherMap API we requested the current weather data from each unique city in the list.
-- Parse the JSON data from the API request.
-- Collect the following data from the JSON file and add it to a DataFrame:
+- The JSON data from the API request was parsed to find the following and add it to a DataFrame:
 * City, country, and date
 * Latitude and longitude
 * Maximum temperature